 It’s called the ‘dosing response‘.
 The basic concept is that the higher the ‘dose’ of something, the more likely a specific response will occur.

-So in this case, the more clutter you allow to build up in your bedroom, the more likely you’re going to have trouble sleeping and even possibly developing a sleep disorder.
+So in this case, the more clutter you allow to build up in your bedroom, the more likely you’re going to have trouble sleeping and even possibly develop a sleep disorder.

 I think that’s a good enough reason to start decluttering the bedroom, don’t you?
 Are you ready to declutter your bedroom?